duesenklipper/duesenklipper.github.com/_posts/2015-11-02-when-your-machine-lies-to-you-part-1.markdown

 it's something under `~/.IntellijIDEA15/`.
 I hadn't used Tomcat's ability to split its installation directory (`$CATALINA_HOME`) and its work/deployment directory (`$CATALINA_BASE`) in a long time, so that surprised me for a moment.
 Still, could there be a problem with the configuration created by IDEA in its directory?

+    $ meld ~/opt/tomcat/ ~/.IntelliJIdea15/system/tomcat/my_project/

+Hm.
+No interesting differences - basically the only things that are different between the two directories are the paths referenced in some configuration files, because they are in different directories, after all.

+Oh.
+I overlooked something in the logs earlier.
+IDEA is passing some extra system properties to Tomcat.

+    -Dcom.sun.management.jmxremote=
+    -Dcom.sun.management.jmxremote.port=1099
+    -Dcom.sun.management.jmxremote.ssl=false
+    -Dcom.sun.management.jmxremote.authenticate=false
+    -Djava.rmi.server.hostname=127.0.0.1

+The purpose of all these is to configure Tomcat's JMX support so IDEA can query it for the status of the webapp deployments and other things.
+This looks completely harmless.
+But nothing else seems to have been the cause, so let's experiment.
+If I pass all of these options on the command line using `$CATALINA_OPTS`... _Kaboom_.
+Finally, I can reproduce the error mentioned earlier.
+It blows up with the exact same message, the disabled RMI classloader.

+So, let's try removing these parameters one by one to see which one causes the error.
+After several tries, I removed `-Dcom.sun.management.jmxremote.port=1099`.
+And the error disappeared.
+Slowly a realization dawned on me.
+Really?
+I mean, _really?_

+Let's verify this.
+Using <code>-Dcom.sun.management.jmxremote.port=1<strong><em>2</em></strong>99</code>... it works.
+And changing the JMX port in IDEA's Tomcat configuration makes it work in IDEA as well. **ARGH!**

+I even re-checked the logs from earlier.
+There was _nothing at all_ about a port conflict in there.
+Zero.
+I didn't have Tomcat's debug logging turned on, but seriously, something like this should be a big glaring *`ERROR`* if not **`FATAL`**.
+And it especially shouldn't claim classloading doesn't work due to a security manager problem.
+That is just ridiculous.

 ## <a name="tldr"></a>TL;DR

+Tomcat lies, or maybe it's RMI that does it.
+When there is a port conflict between Tomcat's JMX and RMI, you won't be told about the colliding ports, instead it will much later claim that it's missing a security manager and thus RMI classloading is disabled.
+Easy fix: Change the JMX port.